|

 In fact,

-I require my students to be able to pass their knowledge test before
+many of us require our students to be able to pass their knowledge test before

 and the results have been win-win.
 More typically, many students take